asprenger/MLflow_introduction/README.md

  * ONNX
  * etc.

-The script `inference_MLflow_model.py` shows an example how to use a MLflow model in TensorFlow.
+The script `inference_MLflow_model.py` shows an example how to use an MLflow model in TensorFlow.

 First we need to download the MLflow model from the Tracking Service: